horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 - **Lack of adoption**

     These days Bitcoin mainly used as a store of value or as an instrument for speculative trading.
 There is a growing need for more ways to be able to spend Bitcoins.
-The more ways there are to spebd the Bitcoin the more attractive it becomes as payment option.
+The more ways there are to spend the Bitcoin the more attractive it becomes as payment option.

 - **Lack of privacy**